Sign up to receive an email when information about these events is updated!

-(Specific to Willamette Valley counties)
+Spring Break Camp (specific to Willamette Valley counties)

-Some of the Independent Living Programs are joining forces and are planning a FREE four-day Spring Break Camp in March 2018 for youth involved with some of the Willamette Valley ILP Programs.
-It will be an overnight camp.
-This camp has been set up and intended to be four fun-filled days of activities designed especially for Independent Living youth working on socialization skills and team building, along with "life learning" activities.

-The youth will be cooking all of their meals and workshops are set up to work with the youth on important life skill topics.
-This trip will be supervised and chaperoned by ILP workers and older (18+ college) ILP youth acting as Youth Camp Leaders throughout the week.
+Some of the Independent Living Programs have joined forces for a free, four-day overnight Spring Break Camp for youth involved with some of the Willamette Valley ILPs.
+This camp is intended to be four fun-filled days of activities designed specifically for independent living youth working on socialization skills and team building, along with "life learning" activities.
+Youth cook all of their meals and workshops are set up to work on important life skill topics.
+This trip is supervised and chaperoned by ILP workers and older (18+ college) ILP youth acting as Youth Camp Leaders throughout the week.

-Spots are limited, so please keep in mind that we are requesting that the youth participating be youth who really want to be there and will be actively involved in all parts of the camp.
+Spots are limited so please keep in mind that we are requesting that the youth participating be youth who really want to be there are will be actively involved in all parts of the camp.
 For more information, please contact Shannon Simich at 503-623-3310.

-Camp Makuala is a four-day, three-night camp for youth involved with the Independent Living Programs in the Tillamook and outlying areas.
-The camp is held every year in the summer and is located along the Trask River in Tillamook.
-The days and evenings are filled with fun activities and youth learn important life skills they need to become healthy, independent adults.
-Campfires, a beach day, some recreational activities such as swimmingand basketball at the local YMCA, and a tour to the Tillamook Cheese Factory are just some of the activities on the agenda, AND the youth even learn to cook their own meals while there.
+Camp Makuala is a four-day, three-night camp for youth involved with the Independent Living Programs in Tillamook and outlying areas.
+The camp is held every year in the summer and is located along the Trask River.
+Days and evenings are filled with fun activities and youth learn important life skills needed to become healthy, independent adults.
+Campfires, a beach day, some recreational activities such as swimming and basketball at the local YMCA and a tour of the Tillamook Cheese Factory are just some of the activities on the agenda, and youth also learn to cook their own meals while there.

-The Oregon Foster Youth Connection (OFYC)
+Oregon Foster Youth Connection (OFYC)

-(Years when the legislature is in session)
+OFYC Biennial Advocacy Convening (Years when Oregon's legislature is in session)